CSerratore/cserratore.github.io/src/content/articles/data-is-the-currency-of-the-digital-economy/index.md

 Statistics indicate the stakes are high and there is little margin for error.

-Consider the forces behind these each bet:
+Consider the forces behind each bet:

 - Software systems require capital investment to build.
 - Software systems incur ongoing operational costs to remain online.